mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 𝐔₂ = analysis.method.reactive.factorization.U
 ```

-The vector of increments that corresponds to the reactive power equations can be accessed using the following command:
+The vector of increments that corresponds to the reactive power equations can be accessed using:
 ```@repl PowerFlowSolution
 𝚫𝐱ₘ = analysis.method.active.increment
 ```